 What was typical live set?

 Robb: Our set list was comprised only of our original songs.
 I can’t remember details of how they came in the sets, but that’s all we played, numbers from our albums.

-What happened next for you guys and what were you doing later?
+What happened next?
 What currently occupies your life?

 Robb: In 1973 we broke up due to all kinds of problems with band members, management, record company etc. There was one encouraging thing which was Peter Grant then Led Zeppelin’s manager wanted to take over Jericho but due to a breakdown of negotiations between Red Bus, Grant and our contractual commitments it never happened and the Walls of Jericho came tumbling Down.
 Today Miki, Haim and Danny all live in Israel and are still in the business with successful individual careers.
 Drummer Ami Trebich passed away a few years ago from a sudden heart attack on Yom Kippur and is sorely missed by us all.
 I live in Miami where I write music and perform here and there.
 I am also involved with Ice Cream distribution.